New discovery rules in Texas will change the divorce process and the cost.

 Today, I want to talk about how the new discovery rules affect your pocketbook.
 By that, I mean the costs associated with complying with the new discovery rules and how that affects your bill.

 Many times when people hire lawyers, they’re worried about how the lawyer spends the money they have on deposit.
 Well, we talked in my initial disclosure video about how the more structured you can provide the information to us, the more affordably we can comply with the rules.
-Watch this video here, Why you should go “all in” during your discovery process

 What you also need to know is that there are other components to the new discovery rules that also cause an increase in your fees and expenses associated with the money you put in trust.

 Now, we talked about the expert disclosures in another video, and those expert disclosures are required to be provided to the other side within four months of the trial date.
 And so that’s a hundred and twenty days, roughly, before the trial is set.
 Oftentimes, we don’t even get a hundred and twenty days’ worth of notice.
-So, again, that’s another reason we need you to be proactive in providing us the expert information.
+So, again, that’s another reason we need you to be proactive in providing us with the expert information.
 This is an expense that we didn’t have prior to these new discovery rules.

 How to Keep Your Costs Down

-Now, the next rule change may cause an increase in your cost in the pretrial disclosures.
+Now, the next rule change may cause an increase in your costs in the pretrial disclosures.
 Pretrial disclosures are now required to be filed with the court and given to the other side 30 days before the trial date.
 A list of all the witnesses and all the exhibits is required to be provided.
-Now the exhibits are oftentimes documents that we’ve either provided to the other side in discovery, received from the other side, or a third party.
+Now the exhibits are oftentimes documents that we’ve either provided to the other side in discovery, received from the other side, or received from a third party.
 So what that means for you is that we’ll decide which witnesses and what records or information we’ll introduce at trial.

 Now, during that time, I can decide if I think they’ll be a viable or a good witness.
 If they only know it because you told them, that is not admissible testimony.
 Keep your list of people you actually want me to call as a witness narrow.
-The more specific you can be the better.
-The new discovery rules will cause automatically an increase in the fees associated with your case upfront.
+The more specific you can be, the better.
+The new discovery rules will automatically cause an increase in the fees associated with your case upfront.

 Call An Experienced Texas Divorce Attorney